 President Trump Reportedly Blocks Elon Musk After He Requests to Hire Non-U.S Citizen

-• This decision reflects Trump's "America First" agenda and restrictions on non-citizens working in the federal government
+• This decision reflects Trump's 'America First' agenda and restrictions on non-citizens working in the government

-• Despite Musk's autonomy, Trump's control over DOGE remains evident in some of his orders and actions
+• Despite Musk's autonomy, Trump's control over the new department remains evident in some of his exec orders

-Washington D.C., USA – Elon Musk's attempt to hire a non-U.S. citizen to work at his Department of Government Efficiency (DOGE) was blocked by President Trump's advisers, according to a report by The Atlantic.
+Washington D.C., USA - Elon Musk's alleged attempt to hire a non-US citizen to work at his Department of Government Efficiency (DOGE) was blocked by President Donald Trump's advisers, according to a report by The Atlantic.

-Musk, as the head of the non-governmental agency, has been actively disrupting the federal government by proposing to close the U.S. Agency for International Development and accessing the Treasury Department's payment systems.
+Musk, as the head of the non-governmental agency, has actively disrupted the government by proposing to close the US Agency for International Development and accessing the Treasury Department's payment systems.

-Reports say that President Trump did allow Elon Musk to hire non-U.S citizen
+Reports say that President Donald Trump did allow Elon Musk to hire non-US citizen for his DOGE department.

 Source: Getty Images

-However, his request to hire Baris Akis, a Turkish-born venture capitalist with a green card, was met with an "unequivocal no."
+However, Musk's request to hire Baris Akis, a Turkish-born venture capitalist with a green card, was met with an 'unequivocal no', according to reports in the American media.

 Trump's stance on hiring non-citizens